About Tuba City — In Depth

 Business & Licensing Records

-The Tuba City Planning and Zoning Department is responsible for managing business licenses, permits, and economic development initiatives within the city.
-Entrepreneurs and business owners can apply for the necessary documentation through the department's online platform or by scheduling an appointment at their local office.
+The Tuba City Planning and Zoning Department manages business licenses, permits, and economic development initiatives within the community.
+Entrepreneurs and business owners can apply for necessary documentation through the department's online platform or by scheduling an appointment at the local office.
 The Coconino County Community Development Department also provides resources and support for commercial activities throughout the region, including zoning information and economic incentive programs.

 Elections & Voter Records